nahoy31/consumption-bundle/README.md

 ## Introduction

-This module makes it easy to know the number of requests per request / user.
+This module makes it easy to store and retrieve the API usage per user.

-It works with:

-* a pusher
-* a puller
+It also provide a usage limits protection to your API.

 ## Compatibility with Symfony